Altinn/app-frontend-react/adr/002-backend-data-initialization.md

 1. **Generate the bootstrap HTML in `HomeController` (app-backend).**
    Backend takes ownership of serving the app shell (replaces handcrafted Index.cshtml).
 2. **Adopt path-based routing (no `HashRouter`).**
    Backend resolves/serves deep links, delegating route rendering to `app-frontend`.
-Back-compat preserved for legacy hash URLs (see Rollout).
+Back-compat preserved for legacy hash URLs.
 3. **Embed immutable “AppData” in the HTML.**
    Static, versionable, cross-variant data is serialized into a global (e.g., `window.AltinnAppData = {...}`) in the bootstrap page.
 4. **Provide an “InitialInstanceData” bundle when opening an existing instance.**